QUALITY FENCE BUILDER

 Areas to Use: Sediment Control, Perimeter, Method

 Method: A rock construction entrance is a bed of rocks that helps to remove sediment from vehicle tires.
 Rock construction entrances should be placed at all site access points.
-The use of 1 1/2 inch – 3 inch clear aggregate is recommended.
+The use of 1 1/2 inch – 3-inch clear aggregate is recommended.
 Periodic cleaning or replacement is recommended.

 Temporary Seeding

 Method: Temporary seeding allows plants to stabilize the soil through vegetation and root growth.
-A large variety of plants are available for temporary seeding of different conditions; the most common are rye grass, winter wheat, and oats.
+A large variety of plants are available for temporary seeding for different conditions; the most common are rye grass, winter wheat, and oats.

 Erosion Control Blanket or Hay Mat